IsaKiko/D3-visualising-data/03-images-and-svg.md

 }
 ~~~

-The environment for circle is already defined. 'cx', 'cy', and 'r' are attributes that
+The circle element is already defined. 'cx', 'cy', and 'r' are attributes that
-are special to the circle environment. 'cx' and 'cy' define the x and y coordinates of
+are special to the circle element. 'cx' and 'cy' define the x and y coordinates of
 the center of the circle, 'r' is the radius of the circle.

 > ## Question {.challenge}